 In the event of a road traffic accident or the trailer being stolen you must inform us and the police as soon as possible.

 Some tow vehicle insurance policies will cover damages to the trailer.
-Otherwise costs of the damage to the trailer &/or full replacement value of the trailer, (less the £250 excess ), can be claimed from the hire insurance cover, providing all terms & conditions of the hire agreement have been adhered to.
+Otherwise when in the UK costs of the damage to the trailer &/or full replacement value of the trailer, (less the £250 excess ), can be claimed from the hire insurance cover, providing all terms & conditions of the hire agreement have been adhered to.
+This does not apply when the trailer is outside the UK.
+The hirer will have full liability for such losses outside the UK.

 Damage or loss caused by mis-use of the trailer, such as overloading or incorrect operation of the winch; or failing to use the security devices supplied with the hire, will not be covered by the hire insurance.
 The hirer will have full liability for such losses.